#08 Pin-holes on ceramic surface after firing: causes and remedies

 THE PROBLEM: LOW TEMPERATURES

-Since we cannot make a detailed list of the wide range of causes and effects, we can simply say, by way of example, that mixing between different phases (or layers) and abnormal release of water trapped inside the glaze during firing (which tends to swell inside the work-piece) are among the most common cases to be considered.
+Since we cannot make a detailed list of the wide range of causes and effects, we can simply say, only as an example, that the mix between different phases (or layers) and the abnormal presence of water in the glaze during the firing process are the most important aspect to check since they are commonplace.

-The problem starts from a lack of cohesion between the various application layers because the unfired work-piece is at the wrong temperature.
+In very short words: the pinholes formation starts from a lack of cohesion between the application layers because of the wrong temperature of the raw tile.

 MAIN CORRECTIVE ACTION